Bikeman868/UrlRewrite.Net/README.md

     </rule
 ```

-### Example of a rule that appends the client's IP address to the querystring for all aspx pages'
+#### Example of a rule that appends the client's IP address to the querystring for all aspx pages
 ```
     <rule name="ensure security">
       <condition scope="pathElement" index="-1" test="endsWith" value=".aspx" />